Blog

 It is our hope that the WMPCA website will assist all our readers to do this well.
 This task is something that we all need to seek to do by the power of God’s spirit, humbly sitting under God’s Word, and being led by the wisdom of Christ, in order to glorify the Father.
 May the resources you find here bless you and whatever godly ministry you are in.

-© WOMENS MINISTRY IN THE PRESBYTERIAN CHURCH OF AUSTRALIA 2020.
+© WOMENS MINISTRIES IN THE PRESBYTERIAN CHURCH OF AUSTRALIA.
 IN PARTNERSHIP WITH NEW FRONT DOOR